click on marker for more info and a link to the accommodation

 The Kruger and Zululand Safari combines three of South Africa's finest safari areas.
-It is an overland South Africa safari which departs from and returns to Johannesburg.
-The areas which are visited include: Ithala, Hluhluwe and the Kruger National Park.
+It is an overland safari which departs from and ends in Johannesburg.
+The areas which are visited include: Ithala, Hluhluwe-iMfolozi and the Kruger National Park.

 The experience is led by an knowledgeable African Sky guide whose unique insight into the behavior and habits of the various species is sure to make this safari in Zululand and the Kruger National Park an unforgettable experience.

 Guests are met and welcomed on arrival at O R Tambo International Airport, from where the safari makes its way east, passing through the towns of Witbank and Piet Retief en route to Ithala Game Reserve.
 The reserve boasts spectacular scenery and the topography of the area varies from 450m to 1 450m above sea level.
 Rock formations found in the reserve are amongst the world's oldest and create an impressive natural display.
 The late afternoon is spent relaxing, enjoying an African sunset over this wilderness area.

 The day is devoted to two game drives.
 Ithala's unique topography, ranging from windswept hills to densely wooded valleys, makes each of your game drive experiences unique.
 The reserve is approximately 29 000 ha in extent and is home to four of the Big Five, lion being the exception.
 The absence of these predators offers guests the opportunity to view the various mammal species in a more relaxed environment than they would normally encounter.
 The great number of giraffe found in the area is especially notable.